openvinotoolkit/model_server/docs/demultiplexing.md

 - You can gather only from nodes with `demultiply_count` specified (demultiplexer nodes)
 - When pipeline with dynamic `demultiply_count` encounters 0 results execution is stopped and gRPC/REST response returns specific error with such information
 - For pipelines with dynamic `demultiply_count` only 1 demultiplexer node is allowed.
+- When pipeline contains at least one demultiplexer, only gathering nodes are allowed with input batch larger than 1
 - Demultiplexer nodes and gathering nodes should be in LIFO order.
-Meaning you need to gather nodes starting from closest demultiplexer going upstream in Directed Acyclic Graph
+Meaning you need to gather nodes starting from closest demultiplexer going upstream in defined directed acyclic graph.

 ![diagram](demultiplexing_restriction_lifo.svg)